Measurement of multidifferential cross sections for dijet production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 In this article, measurements of the dijet production cross section in $\Pp\Pp$ collisions at $\sqrt{s} = 13\TeV$ from the CMS Collaboration are presented, using anti-\kt{} jets for two values of the distance parameter, $R = 0.4$ and 0.8.
 Both 2D and 3D measurements are performed as a function of the kinematic properties of the two jets with the highest transverse momenta (\pt) in the event.

-In the 2D case, the cross section is measured as a function of the largest absolute rapidity $\ymax$ of the two jets and the invariant mass $\mjj$ of the dijet system.
-For the 3D measurements, two angular observables are considered: the dijet rapidity separation $\ystar=\abs{y_1-y_2}/2$ and the total boost of the dijet system $\yboost=\abs{y_1+y_2}/2$, where $y_1$ and $y_2$ indicate the rapidities of the jets.
+In the 2D case, the cross section is measured as a function of the largest absolute rapidity $\ymax$ of the two jets and the invariant mass $\mjj$ of the dijet system, as done for the CMS measurements at $\sqrt{s} = 7\TeV$ \cite{Chatrchyan:2011qta,Chatrchyan:2012bja}.
+For the 3D measurements, the same two angular observables are considered as for the previous CMS measurement at $\sqrt{s} = 8\TeV$ \cite{Sirunyan:2017skj}: the dijet rapidity separation $\ystar=\abs{y_1-y_2}/2$ and the total boost of the dijet system $\yboost=\abs{y_1+y_2}/2$, where $y_1$ and $y_2$ indicate the rapidities of the jets.
 The measurements are performed as a function of $\ystar$, $\yboost$, and $\mjj$, and alternatively as a function of $\ystar$, $\yboost$, and the average \pt of the two jets, $\ptave$.

 The 2D and 3D measurements cover a largely overlapping phase space.
 However, each of the two presents different experimental advantages stemming from the difference in the information content of the respective observables.
 The 2D measurement features a more inclusive rapidity binning, leading to an increased statistical precision and a larger accessible range in $\mjj$.
 The use of two angular observables for the 3D measurement provides additional information on the dijet topology, at the expense of a reduced reach in $\mjj$.
 Moreover, the variables $\ystar$ and $\yboost$ encode the dependence on the partonic scattering angle in the laboratory frame and the imbalance in the initial-state parton momenta, respectively.
 This is advantageous for comparisons to fixed-order pQCD predictions, which are obtained by convolving the partonic scattering cross sections and the PDFs.
+Specifically, the relation between the dijet invariant mass and the proton momentum fractions $x_{\pm}$ carried by the incoming partons is given at leading order (LO) by $x_{\pm} = \mjj~\exp(\pm \yboost) / \sqrt{s}$.
+Using the average dijet \pt instead renders the $\ystar$ dependence explicit and gives $x_{\pm} = 2\ptave~\text{cosh}(\ystar)\exp(\pm \yboost) / \sqrt{s}$.

 This article is organized as follows.
 A brief description of the CMS detector is given in Section~\ref{sec:detector}.
 Section~\ref{sec:samples} presents the samples of recorded and simulated events used for the measurement.
 In Section~\ref{sec:selection}, the reconstruction of the event content is described, and the selection criteria applied to events entering this analysis are given.
 Sections~\ref{sec:measurement} and~\ref{sec:unfolding} detail the measurement of the 2D and 3D dijet cross sections using the reconstructed jets, and the unfolding of the resulting spectra to correct for detector effects, respectively.
 The different sources of experimental uncertainty in the measurement are outlined in Section~\ref{sec:uncertainties}.
 The measurements are compared to fixed-order predictions obtained at NNLO accuracy in pQCD, which are discussed in Section~\ref{sec:theory}.
 A comparison of the measurements to the predictions obtained for several global PDF sets is presented in Section~\ref{sec:results}.
 In Section~\ref{sec:fits}, the impact of including the present measurements in determinations of PDFs and the strong coupling constant at the scale of the \PZ boson mass, $\asmz$, is investigated.
 Finally, a summary of the main findings is given in Section~\ref{sec:summary}.